ZKTKZ/shopify-challenge-2021/README.md

 `/config/routes.rb`
 The following routes are relevant for the end user:

-`/photos/create`
-Enter image URLs and upload them to the cloud image repository.
+* `/photos/create`: enter image URLs and upload them to the cloud image repository.

-`/photos/search`
-Search for existing images by machine-learning generated tags.
+* `/photos/search`: Search for existing images by machine-learning generated tags.

-`/photos/show`
-View all of current user's images.
+* `/photos/show`: View all of current user's images.

 Tests are included for routing.
 See `test/controllers/photos_controller.rb`.